OviOvocny/dr-collector/README.md

   -g, --geo                       Write coords to csv files instead
 ```

 Use the *collections* option to specify the collections to show stats for.
-If you don't provide a list of collections, it will default to *blacklisted* and *benign*.
+If you don't provide a list of collections, it will default to *misp* and *benign*.
+Specify multiple collections by repeating the option, such as `-c misp -c benign`.

 Without the *write* flag, the stats will be printed to the console.
 Use the *write* flag to write the stats to a JSON file named *stats.json* in the root directory.
+Note that this is different from redirecting the output to a file.
+The JSON file will contain the stats in a JSON object, while redirecting the output will write the stats in a human-readable format.

-The *geo* flag is used to get coordinates of all IPs in the database and write them to CSV files.
-The CSV files will be named after the collection they belong to.
+The *geo* flag is used to get coordinates of all IPs in the collections and write them to CSV files.
+The CSV files will be named `coords_{collection}` after the collection they belong to.
 You can use these files to visualize the data on a map.

 ### Dry Resolve
 To try out resolving a single domain and print the results, use the `try` command: